NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

                    printrates=True, initialize=False)
    Draw(gfu)

-We see that a purely algebraic approach based on the Sherman-Morrisson-Woodbory formula is more efficient for the augmented Lagrangian formulation, then a naive two-level additive Schwarz approach.
+We see that a purely algebraic approach based on the Sherman-Morrisson-Woodbory formula is more efficient for the augmented Lagrangian formulation than a naive two-level additive Schwarz approach.

 .. list-table:: Preconditioners performance
    :widths: auto